tarantula3/Access-Mobile-From-Desktop/README.md

 Have you ever wanted to access your Android phone from your desktop PC, or create a mobile mining farm like I do?
 Then let’s get started.

-# Download
+## Download
-    1. Download the ZIP file from my GitHub repository, the link is in the description below: https://github.com/tarantula3/Access-Mobile-From-Desktop/
+    1. Download the ZIP file from my GitHub repository [Download](https://github.com/tarantula3/Access-Mobile-From-Desktop/)
     2. Unzip the folder to a location of your choice on your PC.
     3. Open PowerShell "as Administrator" and run the onscreen/following command to enable all PowerShell scripts to run on your PC:
     Set-ExecutionPolicy Unrestricted

-# Enable Developer Mode on Your Phone
+## Enable Developer Mode on Your Phone
     1. Go to Settings
     2. About
     3. Software Information